Sanchit-Srivastava/contextuality_from_the_vacuum/README.md

 jupyter lab notebooks/paper_plots.ipynb
 ```

-A pre-executed version of the notebook (with outputs included) is committed
+A pre-executed version with outputs is committed at each tagged release and is
-to the repository at each tagged release, so the plots can be browsed
-directly on GitHub or downloaded from the Zenodo archive without running any
+browsable on GitHub and the Zenodo archive.
-code.

 ### Command-line (Make)

-If you prefer to generate the plots as PDFs from the command line, a single
-Make target handles everything — it creates a virtual environment, installs
+`make plots` creates a virtual environment, installs dependencies, and writes
-dependencies, and writes all eight PDFs to `plots/output/`:
+all eight PDFs to `plots/output/`:

 ```bash
 git clone https://github.com/Sanchit-Srivastava/contextuality_from_the_vacuum.git